-SPECIAL PROGRAMS HOWARD KAPLAN MEMORIAL LECTURE SERIES The Max and Victoria Dreyfus Foundation, Inc. has established an endowment for an annual lecture series in public interest law in memory of Howard Kaplan, a prominent attorney.
-The lecture series enables distinguished persons to address the student body, faculty, and members of the Hofstra community.
-LEGAL ETHICS The Faculty have actively involved themselves for many years in coming to grips with the most difficult issues of legal ethics. - Professor Burton C. Agata has served as Director and Consultant for a Federal Judicial Center Study on Admissions and Discipline of Attorneys in the Federal Courts and served as a Consultant to the Clare Committee for the Second Circuit. - Professor Monroe Freedman has written dozens of articles on the professional responsibility of the criminal defense lawyer, the prosecuting attorney, the civil practitioner, and on the teaching of ethics in law school.
-He is the author of Lawyers' Ethics in an Adversary System (1975) and Understanding - Lawyers' Ethics (1990).
-He has also served as Reporter and principal draftsman of the American Lawyer's Code of Conduct, and as Chairman of three ethics advisory committees, including the Legal Ethics Committee of the District of Columbia Bar. - Professor Leon Friedman was the Associate Director of the Committee on Courtroom Conduct of the Association of the Bar of the City of New York.
+The Faculty have actively involved themselves for many years in coming to grips with the most difficult issues of legal ethics.

+- Professor Burton C. Agata has served as Director and Consultant for a Federal Judicial Center Study on Admissions and Discipline of Attorneys in the Federal Courts and served as a Consultant to the Clare Committee for the Second Circuit. - Professor Monroe Freedman has written numerous articles on the professional responsibility of the criminal defense lawyer, the prosecuting attorney, the civil practitioner, and on the teaching of ethics in law school.
+He is the author of Lawyers' Ethics in an Adversary System.
+He has also served as Reporter and principal draftsman of the American Lawyer's Code of Conduct, and as Chairman of three ethics advisory committees, including the Legal Ethics Committee of the District of Columbia Bar.

+- Professor Leon Friedman was the Associate Director of the Committee on Courtroom Conduct of the Association of the Bar of the City of New York.
 Disorder in the Courts, which he wrote with Professor Norman Dorsen, is a leading work on that subject. - Professor Wypyski has published a threevolume compilation of formal ethics opinions rendered by the Association of the Bar of the City of New York and the New York County Lawyers' Association.
 The work, entitled Opinions-Committees on Professional Ethics, is an outgrowth of Professor Wypyski's active involvement in this area for over twenty years.
 There is a substantial infusion of ethical perspectives in courses throughout the curriculum, including Contracts, Criminal Law, Corporations, Family Law, Taxation, and Labor Arbitration.
-In addition, a required course is devoted exclusively to Lawyers' Ethics.
+In addition, a course is devoted exclusively to Lawyers' Ethics.

-PRE-LAW SUMMER INSTITUTE The basic purpose of the Institute is to give students an opportunity to experience an introduction to legal education in an intellectually rigorous but non-credit course in a relaxed atmosphere over the summer.
+PRE-LAW SUMMER INSTITUTE

+The basic purpose of the Institute is to give students an opportunity to experience an introduction to legal education in an intellectually rigorous but non-credit course in a relaxed atmosphere over the summer.
 The program is designed for those persons who have already decided to attend law school and for those who are trying to decide whether they have the interest and propensity to pursue legal education.
 The course is conducted in the same manner as regular law school courses and includes case statutory analyses and research techniques.
 It assists students in developing analytical skills, familiarity with the use of the law library and writing and research techniques, all of which are essential for competent performance in law school.

 All sections of the Institute are taught by members of the Hofstra Law Faculty.
-The research and writing components are super- vised by the Director of the Law Library.
+The research and writing components are supervised by the Director of the Law Library.